 Although the average person can survive for three weeks without food, it would be very unpleasant, and it would make it difficult if not impossible to effectively do any other survival related task.
 Having food on hand for an emergency or disaster is very wise.
 It is likely that the grocery stores will be stripped very quickly and not replenished until after the situation is resolved.
 Although this could be a matter of a few days, it is more likely to be weeks or months or even longer.
 Unless you want to be one of those rioting, looting or perhaps just starving, make sure you always have some food on hand.

 How much food should you have stored up?
+What is the best storage option?
 Ah, that is indeed the question.
 Food provides 1) calories, 2) nutrients your body needs and 3) relief from hunger pains.
 Calories are pretty straightforward.
 2000 calories is considered a “normal” diet for the average person under standard conditions.
 1200 calories is considered a “survival diet”, if you are inactive, like in a lifeboat.
 800 calories is for a doctor supervised extreme weight loss diet.
 On the other hand, if you are very active (as you might be in survival conditions) you might need 3000 calories a day or even more.

 Choose the calorie level appropriate for each person in your group and the likely activity level, and figure out how long you want to maintain that level for.
 I’d say at least a month, and a year or even more would not be too much if you can manage it, both from a cost and a storage standpoint.